eet-nu/api-docs/source/venues.html.md

     http://api.eet.nu/venues?tags=:tags

 The `:tags` parameter is a comma separated list of tags.
-To find out what tags are available, use the [Facets API][Facets API].
+To find out what tags are available, use the [Tags API].

 ## Sorting results